 We are committed to providing a high-quality legal service to all our clients.
 However, if at any point you become unhappy or concerned with any aspect of the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
 This will also help us to improve our standards.

-If you have a complaint about our service or a bill that we have rendered on or both, please contact us with the details.
-The person to contact is Richard Shears.
+If you would like to make a formal complaint about our service or a bill that we have issued or both, please contact Richard Shears with the details.
+Making a complaint will not affect how we handle your case.

 What will happen next?